The Tide Is Turning

 For one thing, it probably wasn’t a great idea to open with something like “I’m going to sum up what I think in three messages,” because that doesn’t leave a whole lot of room for interpretation.
 Draghi is a good communicator so he should know it’s better to ramble and obfuscate in the current environment.

 Instead, he sent the euro (FXE) soaring.
-The next day, the ECB did what they always do in situations where the market gets caught offsides: they tried to walk it back by leaking something to the press about traders having "misinterpreted" things.
+The next day, the ECB did what they always do in situations where the market gets caught offside: they tried to walk it back by leaking something to the press about traders having "misinterpreted" things.
 In short, that worked for about half an hour.

 On Wednesday, BoE Governor Mark Carney came across as similarly hawkish, sending the pound (NYSEARCA:FXB) to its highest level since May 25:

 This all comes against a backdrop of Fed speakers who seem laser-focused on curbing excessively loose financial conditions.
-In short, it's looking more and more like the Fed has adopted a third mandate, and it's not hard to see why:
+In short, it's looking more and more like the Fed has adopted a third mandate and it's not hard to see why:

 (Goldman)